amalto/platform6-service-typescript/README.md

 The current example has been developed in React and [TypeScript](https://www.typescriptlang.org/).
 The main file is `ServiceConfiguration.tsx` and all the TypeScript files need to be in the directory `core`.

-You don't need the file `ServiceConfiguration.json`.
+You don't need the file `ServiceConfiguration.json`, but you should not delete it.
 It will be removed in the next releases.

 Please refer to the documentation of our UI components on https://developers.local:8483/#/documentation.